Nu1lstep/CTF-Write-Ups/README.md

 - DataCamp Introduction to Shell.

 ## Notes
-- Both of the files are in the .docx format
+- Both of the files are in the .pdf format